gnir-work/nmap-master-slave/README.md

 * `n` this will filter and exlude those ports with "no-response" status

 ## How do I get set up?
-In order to run this project follow the following steps:
+In order to run this project follow the following steps
 * pip install -r requirments.txt
 * sudo apt-get install nmap